The Wandering Router

 • They are installed within computers, servers, printers, or even embedded into the motherboard of some devices.

 Use Case: NICs are essential in nearly every device that needs to connect to a network.
-Examples include:
+Examples include: Laptops, desktops, servers, and printers that require either an Ethernet or Wi-Fi connection to access the internet or local network resources.

 8. Access Point A Wireless Networking Device